Email List Building: 8 Best List Building Strategies for 2021

 4. Create squeeze pages

 A squeeze page – now that’s a term you might’ve not heard before.
-But the meaning is encoded in the name itself – a squeeze page is a dedicated lead capture landing page designed to “squeeze” information out of a visitor by restricting access to desired content or offer by placing it behind the so-called ‘gate’, i.e. a lead capture form.
+But the meaning is encoded in the name itself – a squeeze page is a dedicated lead capture landing page designed to “squeeze” information out of a visitor by restricting access to desired content or offer by placing it behind the so-called ‘gate’, i.e. a sign up form.

 Here’s an example from Cult Beauty.
 For their Black Friday marketing campaign, the brand built a dedicated squeeze page to allow shoppers to enroll in their ‘waitlist’.
 The page features a short description of what they’re signing up for and an opt-in form.
 Simple.